 In order to do so, we need your contribution!
 You are invited to submit short video snippets of various parts of your day.
-Your videos should be filmed between the 2 and 31 July 2018.
 We are hoping to get as many video snippets as possible to be able to put them altogether and show what one day is like for you and other humanitarian workers around the world.

 Content of the video snippets:

 The video snippets can be of you talking, of images of you while you are working, of other people, of co-workers, of people your organisation is supporting.
 It can be of you telling a story, or just talking about your day and how you feel; it can be a conversation between two people.
 If you are filming other people, please make sure you have their consent and inform them that the videos may be made public.

 We will need video snippets from various hours of the day and night, so please don’t hesitate to send us footage of different moments during your day.

 How will your input be used:

 Once we receive everyone’s input, we will put the video snippets together as a short film.
 The film will be premiered during the NOHA 25 anniversary in Brussels in November 2018.
 It will also be put up on the NOHA website and YouTube channel and may be shown at other venues throughout 2018 and 2019.